Kidnapping of Wang Xing: Arrival in Thailand and loss of contact

-Apollo Park
+Detention in Myanmar

-Wang Xing was abducted by a telecommunications fraud group to a small-scale fraud park called "Apollo Park".
-According to Sing Tao Daily's report, the man responsible for the largest human trafficking, Hui Huangyu (辉煌钰), was in cooperation with Jin Can (金灿), the boss of Apollo Park, to supply the latter with people lured to work there.
+Wang was abducted by a telecommunications fraud group to a small-scale fraud park called "Apollo Park".
+According to Sing Tao Dailys report, the man responsible for the largest human trafficking organisation, Hui Huangyu (辉煌钰), was in cooperation with Jin Can (金灿), the boss of Apollo Park, to supply the latter with people lured to work there.
 The newspaper also quoted from Hui's group chat content stating that they believed that some amongst them had deceived Wang into coming to Thailand.

-Wang Xing said in an interview post release that he knew there were three buildings in the park: the first building was a gathering place for new abductees, where 10 Chinese people gathered and where Wang Xing was detained before being assigned to the second building; the "second building" was a large training center where at least 50 Chinese people were imprisoned.
+Wang said in an interview post release that he knew there were three buildings in the park: the first building was a gathering place for new abductees, where 10 Chinese people gathered and where Wang was detained before being assigned to the second building; the "second building" was a large training center where at least 50 Chinese people were imprisoned.
 During his imprisonment, he was forced to undergo two to three days of fraud training, which mainly involved text fraud and did not touch on voice or telephone fraud techniques.
 He was deeply afraid of this and worried that if he was not rescued, he would be forced to engage in fraud against Chinese people; and he said there was a "third building" where he would be sent to be forced to work illegally.
 He said that this building held victims from all over the world.
 In the park, he was forced to shave his head, and all people who were forced to work in the park had to do the same.

+Search and rescue

 Requests for help from authorities

-After Wang Xing disappeared at the Thai–Myanmar border on January 3, his girlfriend Jiajia reported the case to the Shanghai police at 11:54 a.m, but was told by the Shanghai police that they had no right to take action because Wang had disappeared abroad.
+After Wang disappeared at the Thai–Myanmar border on January 3, his girlfriend, Jiajia, reported the case to the Shanghai police at 11:54 a.m, but was told by the Shanghai police that they had no right to take action because Wang had disappeared abroad.
 Jiajia then contacted the Chinese embassy in Thailand and the Chinese consulate-general in Chiang Mai, but they replied that they needed to confirm whether Wang was still in Thailand and that they needed to file a case in Thailand before they could take action.
 Jiajia then called the Thai police, but they were unreachable.

-Wang Xing's brother Wang Qin also went to two police stations in Shanghai to report the case.
+Wang's brother Wang Qin also went to two police stations in Shanghai to report the case.
 However the officers there told him that the case could only be opened after a decision had been made by Shanghai Municipal Public Security Bureau and that the decision would only be made after "a week the earliest, and a month the slowest".
 The Chinese embassy in Thailand and the Chinese consulate-general in Chiang Mai finally suggested that Jiajia should go directly to Mae Sot district to report the case to the local police.